anantgupt/SAASA/README.md

-# Sparse_array_design
+# Sparse 2D Antenna array design
-This repo provides the code for desigining sparse arrays using sparse array of subarrays architecture.
-We provide codes for desinging as well as analysis of the algorithm including
+This repo provides the code for desigining Large Effective Aperture arrays using sparse array of subarrays architecture.
+Our approach uses multi-objective optimization of key beam parameters to design the array.
+We provide codes for design and analysis of our algorithm including
-1. Synthesizing the array
+1. Synthesizing the array.
-2. Performing estimation theoretic bound on the Direction of Arrival Estimation (DoA) performance, and
+2. Performing estimation theoretic bound on the Direction of Arrival Estimation (DoA) performance.
-3. Evaluate performance of super-resolution and compressive estimation algorithms.
+3. Evaluating performance of super-resolution and compressive estimation algorithms.

 The steps to use the code are as follows,
 ## Array Synthesis